FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

 ## conditional

 ```
-if ( "first value" = "second value" )
+if ("first value" = "second value")
     print "true"
 ```
 A conditional statement is a 'statement' in which 'code' is executed according to a condition.
 ```
-if ( value1 = value2 ) {
+if (value1 = value2) {
     // If true, it will be executed.
 } else {
     // If false, it will be executed.
 }
 ```

-The `=` equal sign is called a logical operator'.
+The `=` equal sign is called a `logical operator'.
 `== or =` True when both values are equal.
 `!= or /=` True if the two values are different.
 `<` True if the number on the left is less than the number on the right.
 `>` True if the left hand side is greater than the right hand side number.
 `<=` True if the number on the left is less than or equal to the number on the right.
 `>=` True if the number on the left is greater than or equal to the number on the right.

 ```
-if ( South Korea /= North Korea ) { print "true." } else { print "false." }
+if (Korea /= North Korea) {print "true."} else {print "false."}
 ```
 ```
 * Output message when the above code is executed
 Oh yeah.
 ```
 The `if` command executes the next command when the condition is true.
 The `else` command executes the next command when the condition is false.
-In the above syntax, `/=` is true when the two values ​​are different, so "true." is output.
+In the above syntax, `/=` is true when the two values are different, so "true." is output.
-If the two values are equal, "false." will be output because the two values are not different.
+If the two values are equal, "False." will be output because the two values are not different.

 ```
-if ( "first value" = "second value" )
+if("first value" = "second value")
-    if ( "third value" = "fourth value" )
+    if("third value" = "fourth value")
         print The first and second values are the same, the third and fourth values are the same
 ```
 ```
-if ( "first value" = "second value" & "third value" = "4th value" )
+if("First Value" = "Second Value" & "Third Value" = "Fourth Value")
     print The first and second values are the same, the third and fourth values are the same
 ```
 The meaning of the source code above and below is the same.